Woodbois

 -

-The details of free, prior and informed consent (FPIC) process is available.
+The details of the free, prior, and informed consent (FPIC) process are available.

 -